mahdikarami8484/SimpleCalculator/Readme.md

 While the app itself is very simple, working on it was valuable for me.
 It gave me confidence to start experimenting with Qt and showed me the basic structure of a GUI-based program.
 I plan to build more advanced applications as I continue learning.

-## License

-This project is open-source and released under the MIT License.